Knowledge Distillation for Large Language Models

 Development of a web application for Enviok

-Black-box distillation (Response Distillation): Use only final answers from teacher model.
-Teacher is a black box (can be GPT-4o API).
-Student is trained on a dataset where labels are teacher outputs.
+Black-box Distillation (Response Distillation) uses only the teacher's final answers.
+The teacher is a black box (e.g., GPT-4o API).
+The student is trained on a dataset where labels are teacher outputs.
+Read more about Knowledge Distillation on Wikipedia.

 def collect_teacher_outputs(prompts: list[str], client) -> list[dict]: